ur-whitelab/hoomd-tf/README.md

 Finalizing the Graph
 ----

-To finalize and save your graph, you must call the `GraphBuilder.save(directory, force_tensor=forces, virial = None, out_node=None)` function. `force_tensor` should be your computed forces, either as computed by your graph or as the output from `compute_energy`.
+To finalize and save your graph, you must call the `graph_builder.save(directory, force_tensor=forces, virial = None, out_node=None)` function. `force_tensor` should be your computed forces, either as computed by your graph or as the output from `compute_energy`.
 If your graph is not outputting forces, then you must provide a tensor which will be computed, `out_node`, at each timestep.
 Your forces should be an `N x 4` tensor with the 4th column indicating per-particle potential energy.
 The virial should be an `N` x 3 x 3 tensor.

 Complete Examples
 -----